nakhonthai/ESP32APRS_Audio/README.md

 ## Arduino core for the ESP32, ESP32-C3, ESP32-C6 and ESP32-S3

-# ESP32APRS Audio Project
+# ESP32APRS Audio(Speaker/Mic) Project

-ESP32APRS Audio is a Internet Gateway(IGate)/Digital Repeater(DiGi)/Tracker/Weather(WX)/Telemetry(TLM) with TNC Built in that is implemented for Espressif ESP32 processor.
+ESP32APRS Audio is a Internet Gateway(IGate)/Digital Repeater(DiGi)/Tracker/Weather(WX)/Telemetry(TLM) with AFSK/GFSK TNC Built in that is implemented for Espressif ESP32 processor.

 ## Feature